 I managed to solve the pattern, but I did not yet figure out the technique.

-The brocading thread seems to go all the way through the background weave, while the bg weft doesn’t.
+The brocading thread seems to go all the way through the background weave, while the bg weft doesn’t (if it existed at all, I currently have a suspicion there was no other weft).

 I tried to weave it on a mini loom with a heddle.
 I am used to the brocading weft on just one side, like in the Birka bands, where – one could say – the brocading weft lies on the bg weft.
 Here, the brocading weft would have to lie between the bg wefts.
 I tried, but this caused another problem – the bg weft was pushing the brocading weft too much apart (there were big gaps between the lines of brocade).